System Assurances,

 45-day payout stream

 Linear payout to beneficiary over 45 days.
-A 2%/day outflow cap prevents any single event from draining the pool.
+A dynamic outflow cap (5%/3%/1% per day by tier) prevents any single event from draining the pool.

 Security